Pavitr-Swain/Pavitr-Swain/README.md

 ## 👋 Hi, I'm Pavitr Kumar Swain

-🎓 Final Year BCA Student | 📍 Hyderabad | 🧠 Passionate about AI, ML & Data Analytics
+🎓 BCA Graduate (2025) | 📍 Hyderabad | 🧠 Passionate about AI, ML & Data Analytics

 I specialize in building AI-powered solutions to solve real-world problems using Python, ML models, and dashboarding tools.
 From detecting fraud to analyzing health and social media trends, I love creating projects that have **real impact**.